 She also contacted old rivals including Islamist alliance leader Qazi Hussain Ahmed and Sharif's party to try to unite on a ''minimum agenda''; the ouster of Musharraf and formation of a neutral government to organise fair elections, an aide said.

-''I'm sending this letter to leaders of different parties, to invite them to Karachi on Nov 21 and I'd like to work with them in sharing views with what could be a common agenda for all of us to rally around,'' Bhutto told the sources by telephone.
+''I'm sending this letter to leaders of different parties, to invite them to Karachi on November 21 and I'd like to work with them in sharing views with what could be a common agenda for all of us to rally around,'' Bhutto told Reuters by telephone.

 Both faced corruption charges, which they denied.